-This efficient new acquisition and processing method, still on the test bench, may offer significant environmental advantages compared to traditional acquisition. eSeismic utilizes continuous source and receiver wavefields to produce broadband subsurface images.
+This efficient new acquisition and processing method promises significant environmental advantages compared to traditional acquisition. eSeismic utilizes continuous source and receiver wavefields to produce broadband subsurface images.

 A recent field trial offshore Brazil shows a significant decrease in sound pressure levels, meaning less environmental impact and improved sampling, without compromising efficiency. eSeismic uses continuous source and receiver wavefields to fundamentally change the way that marine seismic data are acquired and processed.